A partition of the hypercube into maximally nonparallel Hamming codes: Questions and remarks

-\textbf{Questions and remarks.} \textbf{1.} As follows from the proof, the claim (i) of the theorem will remain valid if we replace the function $f(x)=x^{\sigma+1}$ by an arbitrary permutation (bijective function) $f:F\to F$ such that for all $\alpha\neq 0$ the set $H_\alpha=\{f(x)+f(x+\alpha)\,:\,x\in F\}$ is an affine subspace (over $\mathrm{GF}(2)$) of $F$ (the sum of odd number of elements of $H_\alpha$ belongs to $H_\alpha$, which does not contain $0$ as $f$ is bijective).
+\textbf{1.} As follows from the proof, the claim (i) of the theorem will remain valid if we replace the function $f(x)=x^{\sigma+1}$ by an arbitrary permutation (bijective function) $f:F\to F$ such that for all $\alpha\neq 0$ the set $H_\alpha=\{f(x)+f(x+\alpha)\,:\,x\in F\}$ is an affine subspace (over $\mathrm{GF}(2)$) of $F$ (the sum of an odd number of elements of $H_\alpha$ belongs to $H_\alpha$, which does not contain $0$ as $f$ is bijective).
 A class of functions that obviously satisfy this condition is the class of quadratic function, i.e., the vector functions whose components are represented as polynomials of degree at most $2$.
 For such permutations, the cardinalities of the mutual intersections of the corresponding Hamming codes can be counted in terms of the cardinalities of $H_\alpha$, using the technique from the second part of the theorem.
 Another appropriate class of permutations is the following.
 A permutations $f:F\to F$ is called {\em crooked} \cite{BenFDFla:1998} if for all $\alpha\neq 0$ the set $H_\alpha$ is an affine hyperplane.
-The Gold function is crooked.
-At the moment, all known crooked functions are quadratic.
+The Gold functions are crooked and quadratic; at the moment, all known crooked functions are quadratic.
 Does (ii) hold for the non-quadratic crooked permutations $f(x)$ (if there are some)?
-See \cite{vDamFDFla:2003} for other applications of the crooked permutations in construction of different extremal combinatorial structures.
+See \cite{vDamFDFla:2003} for other applications of the crooked permutations in the construction of different extremal combinatorial structures.

-\textbf{2.} Are there exist such partitions for even $m$?
+\textbf{2.} Do there exist partitions of the hypercube into cosets of maximally nonparallel Hamming codes for even $m$?
 In \cite{HedSol:2009}, partitions of the space into mutually nonparallel cosets of Hamming codes are constructed for all $m\geq 3$.
 The problem of minimizing mutual intersection of the Hamming codes for such a partition remains open for even $m$.